 Discover great hikes around the Phoenix area by reading our full guide, Best Hikes in Phoenix with Kids.

 Free Museum Days

-Phoenix Art Museum switches general admission to voluntary donations several times a month.
-These times include every Wednesday from 3- 9 pm, the first Friday from 6- 10 pm, and the second Sunday of the month from noon- 5 pm.
-During these free Sundays, hosted by Discount Tires, the museum makes everything extra exciting for families with performances, DIY projects, and more.
-If you visit another day, be sure to pick up a scavenger hunt at Visitor Services before touring the art galleries.
+16. Phoenix Art Museum switches general admission to voluntary donations several times a month.
+These times include every Wednesday from 3- 9 pm, the first Friday of the month from 6- 10 pm, and the second Sunday of the month from noon- 5 pm.
+Be sure to pick up a scavenger hunt at Visitor Services before touring the art galleries.

-On the second Tuesday of every month, the Desert Botanical Museum hosts Community Day and admission is complimentary.
-Stroll through the grounds and appreciate the variety of colors and shapes in the desert.
+17. On the second Tuesday of every month, the Desert Botanical Garden hosts Community Day and admission is complimentary.
+Stroll through the grounds and appreciate the variety of colors and shapes in the desert plants.

 Four of these museums made our top 10 list!
 Discover what else made the Top 10 Things to do in Phoenix with Kids.

 19. Check out Roosevelt Row Arts District during First Friday Art Walk in downtown Phoenix.
 The first Friday evening of every month visitors are invited to tour galleries, experience the culture of Phoenix, and enjoy the street art in the area.
 Free shuttle buses conveniently circulate through the area to help get you where you want to be.